-The gross proceeds from the offering, prior to deducting underwriting discounts and commissions and the estimated offering expenses payable by us, will be \$45.0 million, based on the sale of 4,500,000 shares in this offering at the offering price of \$10.00 per share.
+We estimate the gross proceeds from the offering, prior to deducting underwriting discounts and commissions and the estimated offering expenses payable by us, will be approximately $\{\cdot\}$ , assuming the sale of $[\cdot]$ shares in this offering.
+This estimate is based on an assumed offering price of $\{\cdot\}$ per share, the last sale price of our common stock on $[\cdot]$ , 2011.

-We estimate that we will receive net proceeds of approximately \$41.3 million from the sale of 4,500,000 shares of common stock being offered at the public offering price of \$10.00 per share, after deducting an estimated \$3.7 million for underwriting discounts and commissions and estimated expenses associated with this offering payable by us, including legal, accounting, printing costs, financial advisory fees and various fees associated with the registration and listing of our shares.
+We estimate that we will receive net proceeds of approximately \$[•] million from the sale of [•] million shares of common stock being offered at an assumed public offering price of \$[•] per share, after deducting \$[•] for underwriting discounts and commissions and other expenses associated with this offering payable by us, including legal, accounting, printing costs, financial advisory fees and various fees associated with the registration and listing of our shares.

-We expect to use the net proceeds of this offering for the following purposes and in the following order (to the extent any proceeds remain):
+Assuming we receive \$[• ] million in net proceeds, we expect to use the net proceeds of this offering for the following purposes and in the following order (to the extent any proceeds remain):

-- the payment of \$12,000,000 to acquire all rights, title and interest to VEN 309 from Amer; - repayment of \$1,573,000 in principal of, and all accrued interest (\$187,536 as of March 31, 2011) on promissory notes issued to Paramount Credit Partners, LLC, the repayment of which will be triggered by the closing of this offering; - development of VEN 309 through two pivotal Phase III trials; - working capital; and - general corporate and administrative purposes.
+- the payment of \$12,000,000 to acquire all rights, title and interest to VEN 309 from Amer; - repayment of \$1,573,000 in principal of, and all accrued interest (\$187,536 as of March 31, 2011) on promissory notes issued to Paramount Credit Partners, LLC, the repayment of which will be triggered by the closing of this offering; - development of VEN 309 through two pivotal Phase III trials; - · working capital; and - general corporate and administrative purposes.

 The interest rate on the Paramount Credit Partner notes is 10%, which is payable quarterly, in arrears, and the principal matures on the earlier of (i) December 31, 2013 or (ii) the completion by us of a transaction, subsequent to our initial public offering, involving the sale of equity securities, sale of assets, licensing, strategic partnership or otherwise, in which we raise at least \$5,000,000 in gross cash proceeds.
-Dr. Lindsay A. Rosenwald, our largest stockholder, is the managing member of Paramount Credit Partners.